Campbell Biv

 Two billies (the big one has a lid), a frypan, a 5-litre plastic paint bucket, an antique first aid kit, an aluminium wash basin, scissors, a small quantity of permolat, a flax knife, a broom, a spade, and a hand brush and shovel.
 There is a still useable camp stretcher under the bunk and a sleeping mat.
 There is a heap of timber off-cuts and odds and sods, and old piles under the Biv.

 Old Julia Hut in the Taipo valley can be accessed from the low point between points 1673m and 1682m on the Campbell Range.
-Drop from here onto the flat area at 1450m on the TL of the TL fork of Dexter Creek.
-Drop SE from here down a steep shingle scree between some bluffs into the unnamed side-creek below and follow this down to Julia Creek.
-Ford to the TR and continue down the track for 15 minutes to the huts.
+Drop from here onto the flat area at 1450m above the TL fork of Dexter Creek and then SE from here down a steep shingle scree between some bluffs into the unnamed side-creek below.
+Follow this down to Julia Creek, ford to the TR and continue down the track for 20 minutes to the huts.
 Julia Creek can be tricky to ford after rain, so this is a fine-weather-only route.
-The Julia Creek track was given a trim by Eigill Wahlberg in 2022.
+The Julia Creek track was given a trim by Eigill Wahlberg in 2022 but is overgrowing in some of the more open bits.

 Repairs needed.